lupyuen/lupyuen.github.io/src/lvgl.md

 ## Label Struct

-TODO
+Finally we have __Label__, a Zig Struct that wraps around an LVGL Label.

-`Label` is a Zig Struct that wraps around an LVGL Label...
+It defines a whole bunch of Methods to set the __Label Properties, Text and Position__...

 ```zig
 /// LVGL Label